seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 Native Object File Wrapper Format
 =================================

-Bitcode files for LLVM IR may also be wrapped in a native object file (i.e. ELF, COFF, Mach-O).
-The bitcode must be stored in a section of the object file named ``.llvmbc``.
+Bitcode files for LLVM37 IR may also be wrapped in a native object file (i.e. ELF, COFF, Mach-O).
+The bitcode must be stored in a section of the object file named ``.llvm37bc``.
 This wrapper format is useful for accommodating LTO in compilation pipelines where intermediate objects must be native object files which contain metadata in other sections.

 Not all tools support this format.

-.. _encoding of LLVM IR:
+.. _encoding of LLVM37 IR:

-LLVM IR Encoding
+LLVM37 IR Encoding
 ================

-LLVM IR is encoded into a bitstream by defining blocks and records.
+LLVM37 IR is encoded into a bitstream by defining blocks and records.
 It uses blocks for things like constant pools, functions, symbol tables, etc.  It uses records for things like instructions, global variable descriptors, type descriptions, etc.  This document does not describe the set of abbreviations